Pk-Kher/string-utility/README.md

 ## Description

-Decodes a Base64 encoded string back to its original UTF-8 string using Node.js Buffer.
+Decodes a Base64 encoded string back to its original UTF-8 string using Node.js Buffer. multi-byte characters (like Japanese kana or kanji), the result might not decode correctly depending on where you decode it later.

 ## Parameters